 Learn more about Bank Reconciliation.

 Receipts and Expenses Claims

 Users can enter receipts for any spending they have incurred on behalf of the business and submit these receipts as an Expense Claim.
 Authorised users can view and approve Expense Claims using this feature.

 NOTE: If you are using Xero as your accounting system, this function will not be available in DEAR.
 You can manage your receipts and expense claims through your accounting system.

 The term fixed assets generally refers to the long-term assets, tangible assets used in a business that are classified as property, plant and equipment.
 DEAR Inventory allows you to add new fixed assets to your inventory, register/unregister fixed assets and calculate depreciation for fixed assets.

 Money Operations (Spend Money, Receive Money, Transfer Money)

 These functions allow you to quickly input into DEAR the money entering and leaving your bank accounts.
 You will have to reconcile your bank statements with each transaction in DEAR.

-Learn more about Money Tasks.
+Learn more about Money Operations.